rawatDits/lerna_monorepo_basic/README.md

 # Basic Monorepo Demo Using Lerna

-This repository demonstrates a basic monorepo setup using Lerna, where packages can be utilized by other packages (components) within a single directory.
+This repository demonstrates a basic monorepo setup using Lerna, where packages can be utilized by other packages (components) within a single rep.

 ## Getting Started